 W. Water – Hopefully, this component needs no explanation!

 X. Xylose – Along with lysine, the sugar xylose is an important component of lysine deoxycholate agar.
 This is a selective medium used to isolate Salmonella and Shigella species from clinical and food samples.
-This media has a pH of around 7.4 and is bright pink/red in color because of the presence of phenol red.
+This medium has a pH of around 7.4 and is bright pink/red in color because of the presence of phenol red.
 Gut bacteria, such as Salmonella, ferment xylose and produce acid that changes the color to yellow.
 Shigella colonies cannot do this and, therefore, remain red.

 Y. Yeast extract – An undefined mixture of yeast origin that supports the growth of many bacteria and provides a source of B-vitamins, amino acids, and nitrogen.